 - A 250 overview about the Nominee, including reasons why they should receive the award.

-- A list of any education achievements or awards they have received.
+- A list of any achievements.

 - A high-resolution photo (minimum 640×480 pixels at 300 dpi).

 The summary and photo may be used on this website and on social media site.
 All nominees must be in agreement

 with their nomination.
 Nominations made by email or post mail must be received by Tuesday, November 22, 2022 at 4:00 pm.